 41. Emergency management arrangements in local government district

-(1) A local government is to ensure that arrangements (“local emergency management arrangements”) for emergency management in the local government’s district are prepared.
+(1) A local government is to ensure that arrangements (local emergency management arrangements) for emergency management in the local government’s district are prepared.

 (2) The local emergency management arrangements are to set out —